stagadimples/movemaker/README.md

 + Products in OSR whose units >= Expected Units
     + Send extra totes to ASRS, where necessary
     + Do nothing where OSR Units = Expected Units

++ To track the accuracy of the algorithm, the table TEST_MINILOAD_REORG has been created in Simulation Server, and will capture the output upon execution.
+This table will be dropped upon completion of the project, as this output will be written directly into IMP_CONT_INFO_MAN in motion.